openworm/openworm_docs/community.rst

 documents and spreadsheets.
 In order to edit existing documents or to add a new document, you will need to be added to the folder.
 You can request access by email your Google ID to info@openworm.org.

-..Spreadsheets, slide presentation, dynamic documents - should be on google drive (policy of what goes in) ..Folder structure w/ descriptors
+..
+Spreadsheets, slide presentation, dynamic documents - should be on google drive (policy of what goes in)
+..
+Folder structure w/ descriptors

 `OpenWorm Docs <https://drive.google.com/a/openworm.org/?tab=oo#folders/0B_t3mQaA-HaMaXpxVW5BY2JLa1E>`_